sitedata/checklyhq.com/site/content/docs/api-checks/timeouts-timing.md

 All API checks are capped at a timeout of **30 seconds**.
 With each request, we record the most relevant timing phases.
 This can help you troubleshoot slow responses, e.g. your DNS might be slow.

-The timing phases correspond to to the Node.js request library timing phases:
+The timing phases correspond to the Node.js request library timing phases:

 - `wait`: Duration of socket initialization
 - `dns`: Duration of DNS lookup